Dirty Wknd does science: Does temperature affect FTP results?

 - Average Heart Rate = 173bpm

-Post Test Notes: Surprised by the amount of weight lost - actually felt drained after the test so thought it would be more based on the temperature.
-Not surprised that power numbers are similar to the first test as legs felt pretty good.
-Also getting more used to riding on feel and getting better at holding a more steady power output.
-Felt a bit faint for the rest of the day, and no matter how much I drank, I was continuously thirsty.
-If nothing else, these tests are ensuring that I will definitely drink more on rides going forward.
+Also getting more used to riding on feel and getting better at holding a steadier power output.
+I felt a bit faint for the rest of the day, and no matter how much I drank, I was continuously thirsty.

 Test 4 - February 19th @ 9am